yaraikun/SokoBot/README.md

 situations and finds a solution.
 The project is built in Java with the Swing framework for the GUI.
 It is managed with Gradle.

-This was developed as a major course output for a course on Artificial Intelligence.
+This was developed as a major course output for CSINTSY - Introduction to Intelligent Systems.
 It focused on informed search algorithms, state representation, and heuristic design.

 ---